espspinix/aitask/README.md

 **Why use it?**
 - One unified API for *all* major LLMs
-- Guaranteed structured output (when using JSON Schema, see below)
+- Guaranteed structured output (when using JSON Schema)
 - Automatic fallback between models when rate-limited
 - Drop-in image support for vision models
 - Zero boilerplate — stays out of your way